Executives – How to Improve Your Online Brand

 How do you get a Wikipedia page?

 A person can earn a Wikipedia page when five to ten publications have written about them.
-Not just mentioned them but written about the executive.
+They were not just mentioned but also written about the executive.
 This is a rule of thumb, though.
 There is no guarantee.
-One thing that helps is that the publications that write about the person have themselves a Wikipedia page.
+One thing that helps is that the publications that write about the person have a Wikipedia page.

-Many executives Reputation X works with use ghostwriters to get their works off the ground.
+Many executives Reputation X works with use ghostwriters to get their work off the ground.
 We leverage the book to enhance notoriety.

 If you’re going to write a book, it should generally be longer than “Goodnight Moon”.
 That’s where ghostwriters come in.
 While a book will give an executive more online visibility, expert articles are helpful as well.
 And they’re shorter (but still should be longer than Goodnight Moon).